Chemistry (Semisonic song)

 "Chemistry" is a song by American rock band Semisonic.
-It was their first single on their 2001 album, All About Chemistry.
-Released to radio on January 8, 2001, it reached number six on the US Billboard Adult Alternative Songs chart, number 21 in New Zealand, number 35 in the United Kingdom, and number 39 in Ireland.
+It was released as the first single on their third studio album, All About Chemistry (2001).
+Released to US radio on January 8, 2001, the song reached number six on the US Billboard Triple-A chart, number 21 in New Zealand, and the top 40 in Ireland and the United Kingdom.

 Music video

 The music video for this song was filmed in 2000 in a house in Silver Lake, California.
 The video was directed by Liz Friedlander.
 It features the journey of a small silver ball which, at one stage, passes through a Rube Goldberg machine, and includes a series of domestic disasters.